Performance and scalability checklist for Table storage

-- Locate data that your client application does not insert, update, or query in the same logical unit of work (that is, in a single query or batch update) in separate partitions.
-Keep in mind that there is no limit to the number of partition keys in a single table, so having millions of partition keys is not a problem and will not impact performance.
-For example, if your application is a popular website with user login, using the User ID as the partition key could be a good choice.
+- Locate data that your client application doesn't insert, update, or query in the same logical unit of work (that is, in a single query or batch update) in separate partitions.
+Keep in mind that there's no limit to the number of partition keys in a single table, so having millions of partition keys isn't a problem and won't impact performance.
+For example, if your application is a popular website with user sign in, using the User ID as the partition key could be a good choice.

-A hot partition is one that is receiving a disproportionate percentage of the traffic to an account, and cannot be load balanced because it is a single partition.
+A hot partition is one that is receiving a disproportionate percentage of the traffic to an account, and can't be load balanced because it's a single partition.
 In general, hot partitions are created one of two ways:

 Append Only and Prepend Only patterns